 When calculating the cost of any cloud storage service, remember to include the costs of PUT, POST, COPY, and GET requests, and to account for minimum capacity charges or minimum duration charges.
-For example, AWS has a minimum 128KB capacity charge for its two Infrequent Access classes and a ninety day minimum charge for its Archive Storage class.
+For example, AWS has a minimum 128KB capacity charge for its two Infrequent Access classes and a ninety-day minimum charge for its Glacier Archive Storage class.

 Comparison of cloud regions and availability zones

-The number and locations of cloud regions and availability zones is an important consideration when selecting a cloud service provider—not only because the more extensive the network of data centers is, the less likelihood there is of latency; but also because extensive data center networks increase the options for replication and redundancy, and improve disaster tolerance in cases of outages.
+The number and locations of cloud regions and availability zones is an important consideration when selecting a cloud service provider—not only because the more extensive the network of data centers is, the less likelihood there is of latency, but also because extensive data center networks increase the options for replication and redundancy, and improve disaster tolerance in case of outages.

-Businesses operating in U.S. Central Zones are likely oblivious to how limited some services are outside “primary” zones—and we are not talking about the outermost reaches of South-East Asia.
-For example, AWS´ data centers in Ohio and Northern California do not support Amazon Elastic Container Services for Kubernetes (EKS).
-If you want to use these services, you will have to run them via Northern Virginia or Oregon—which may also have implications for other cloud services you wish to take advantage of.
+Businesses operating in U.S. zones are likely oblivious to how limited some services are outside “primary” zones—and we're not talking about the outermost reaches of South-East Asia.
+For example, AWS' data centers in Ohio and Northern California don't offer the same range of services as the data centers in Northern Virginia or Oregon, and this may have implications for where an organization deploys resources or which services it uses.

 Each of the providers in our cloud services comparison publishes a webpage of services available per region, and these are well worth reviewing.
 You can access the AWS webpage here, the Azure webpage here, and the Google webpage here.
-Each webpage is sortable by continent (Americas, Europe, or Asia Pacific) and Microsoft also conveniently allows you to expand/collapse different service ranges.
+Each webpage is sortable by continent (Americas, Europe, or Asia Pacific).

-Other factors to consider in a cloud services comparison
+Other factors to consider when you compare cloud services

-Inasmuch as compute services and storage services—and their local availability—will be the primary considerations for most businesses when comparing cloud service providers.
-Some businesses may have other motives for conducting a cloud services comparison in order to take factors such as analytics, networking, databases, and DevOps tools into account.
+Inasmuch as compute services and storage services—and their local availability—will be the primary considerations for most businesses when they compare cloud services and cloud service providers, some businesses may have other motives for conducting a cloud services comparison in order to take factors such as analytics, networking, databases, and DevOps tools into account.

-Although compiling a cloud services comparison is undoubtedly a daunting task, the effort put into it can be rewarding in terms of cost reduction and enhanced performance.
-It is certainly a worthwhile exercise for businesses operating in a multi-cloud environment, who have the option of selecting some services from one provider and different services from other providers—subject to having the necessary mechanisms in place to manage the multi-cloud environment effectively.
+Although a cloud provider comparison is undoubtedly a daunting task, the effort put into it can be rewarding in terms of cost reduction and enhanced performance.
+It's certainly a worthwhile exercise for businesses operating in a multi-cloud environment, who have the option of selecting some services from one provider and different services from other providers—subject to having the necessary mechanisms in place to manage the multi-cloud environment effectively.